2021 Summer Global Leadership Seminar: Global Governance, Citizen Activism and Constitution Building

-The 2021 Summer Global Leadership Seminar is an intensive, week-long, virtual summer program that brings together a diverse group of up to 40 academically advanced high school students from throughout the greater Philadelphia area.
-Through nonpartisan guest lectures, interactive workshops, asynchronous activities, formal debate, and a half-day crisis simulation, students will debate and discuss issues central to the program themes.
+The 2021 Summer Global Leadership Seminar is an intensive, week-long, virtual summer program that brings together a diverse group of up to 40 academically advanced high school students.
+Through nonpartisan guest lectures, interactive workshops, asynchronous activities, a formal debate, and a half-day crisis simulation, students will debate and discuss issues central to the program theme.

 About the Course:

 The 2021 Summer Global Leadership Seminar, entitled Global Governance, Citizen Activism, and Constitution Building will give high school student participants the opportunity to analyze, debate, and investigate the form and function of various governments throughout the world.
 The program will delve into different approaches to the study of international cooperation while examining emerging issues of global governance including the role of civil society and international institutions.

 Students will explore the relationship between governments and their citizenry, critically examining government action and accountability from a local, national, and international perspective.
 Guest speakers and lecturers will provide students with historical, philosophical, and contemporary views of authority, sovereignty, and accountability.

 Through lectures, presentations, and hands-on activities, students will gain critical insights into governance and state-building, culminating in a week-long project focused on crafting the constitutional underpinnings of a newly created mock-state.

 Through the week’s activities, program participants will also develop a number of critical communication and peer leadership skills.
 Students will participate in a number of leadership development and public speaking activities meant to develop critical soft skills.
 Upon meeting the course requirements, participants will earn a certificate of program completion.